MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/service-metadata.md

 The components of a service metadata package are stored in a compressed cabinet file and must have a file extension of **.devicemetadata-ms**.
 Service metadata packages use this file extension because they use the same underlying platform as device metadata packages.
 Before you create the **.devicemetadata-ms** file, you must first create a globally unique identifier (GUID) for the metadata package.
 Then, you must use the following naming convention when you create the .devicemetadata-ms file: **&lt;GUID&gt;.devicemetadata-ms**.

-**Note**
+> [!NOTE]
-Although the usual file extension of a cabinet file is **.cab**, the file extension for a service metadata package file must be **.devicemetadata-ms**.
+> Although the usual file extension of a cabinet file is **.cab**, the file extension for a service metadata package file must be **.devicemetadata-ms**.
 This is intended to underscore the fact that end-users must not decompress or modify these packages.

 There are two types of service metadata packages: a single locale service metadata package and a multiple locale service metadata package.